JoshuaManuel/Karabiner-Elements-Key-List/README.md

 Below is a list of the keys for [Karabiner Elements](https://pqrs.org/osx/karabiner/), a powerful keyboard customization utility.

 I found a list of the keycodes in the comments of a github thread, so I decided to clean them up to be a little more human-readable.
+If you find an inaccuracy in this list, feel free to make a pull request or contact me.

 Make sure to consult the [Karabiner.json Reference Manual](https://pqrs.org/osx/karabiner/json.html) for a detailed explanation of how to make your own complex modifications.